2016 Yerevan hostage crisis: Armenian

+International

 The European Union's Federica Mogherini issued a statement that read: "The latest developments... are very worrying.
 We call for an immediate release of the medical staff that is being held hostage.
 At the same time, we reiterate our call on the Armenian authorities to refrain from excessive use of force by the police in handling public manifestations.
 Likewise, demonstrators need to refrain from violence in the exercise of their civil rights.
 Use of force and violence to achieve political change are not acceptable.
 Conflicts need to be resolved through political dialogue with a respect for democracy, rule of law and fundamental freedoms."

 According to Human Rights Watch, Armenian police used excessive force against peaceful protesters on 29 July 2016, and assaulted journalists reporting on the demonstrations.
 The police also beat journalists and protesters and detained dozens of people: “While the police have an obligation to maintain public order, they do not have carte blanche to use violence against people gathered to peacefully express their views.”

 Reporters Without Borders also issued a statement.
 Freedom House published an analysis reporting that the occupation of a police station "drew unexpected public support".